 ME/CFS research at Haukeland University Hospital - Norway

-Myalgic encephalomyelitis (ME) – also known as chronic fatigue syndrome (CFS) is a complex condition with no known cause which affects some 0.2 per cent of Norwegians.
+Myalgic encephalomyelitis (ME), also known as ME/ CFS (chronic fatigue syndrome), is a complex condition with no known cause.
+It affects some 0.2 per cent of Norwegians.

-The Kavli Trust has been supporting work by cancer specialists Olav Mella and Øystein Flude at Haukeland University Hospital in Bergen since 2011.
+Kavli Trust has been supporting work by cancer specialists Olav Mella and Øystein Fluge at Haukeland University Hospital in Bergen, Norway, since 2011.

-Their hypothesis is that ME could be an autoimmune condition – in other words, the body has come under attack from its own immune system.
+Their hypothesis is that ME could be an autoimmune condition.

 More about this project